-(10) Interest Rate Lock and Forward Loan Sale Commitments
+(9) Interest Rate Lock and Forward Loan Sale Commitments

 The Company may enter into interest rate lock commitments with borrowers on loans intended to be sold.
 To manage interest rate risk on the lock commitments, the Company may also enter into forward loan sale commitments.
 The interest rate lock commitments and forward loan sale commitments are treated as derivatives and are recorded at their fair values in prepaid expenses and other assets or in accounts payable and accrued expenses.
 Changes in fair value are recorded in current earnings.
-At December 31, 2021, the notional amount of interest rate locks and forward loan sale commitments on loans in the process of being originated each amounted to \$1.2 million.
+At December 31, 2022, the Company did not have any loans available for sale.